Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Discussions

 The findings of this study, together with the limitations identified in Section \ref{sec:limitations}, open multiple avenues for future research.
 The most immediate direction involves extending the analysis to larger models within the Llama family (7B, 13B, 70B) and other GLU-based architectures (e.g., Mistral, Qwen).
 This extension aims to determine whether the qualitative patterns observed persist:

-\begin{itemize} \item The dichotomy between fragile capabilities (parameterized factual knowledge) and robust capabilities (algorithmic processing and instruction-following), \item The truthfulness paradox, where a reduction in factual knowledge correlates with an improvement in misconception discrimination, and \item The systematic trade-off between energy efficiency and end-to-end latency, depending on the inference mode. \end{itemize}
+\begin{itemize} \item The dichotomy between fragile capabilities (parameterized factual knowledge) and robust capabilities (algorithmic processing and instruction-following), \item The inverse MMLU–TruthfulQA-MC2 correlation, and whether it reflects a genuine change in truthfulness or, as our analysis suggests, a scoring effect of MC2 under degradation, and \item The systematic trade-off between energy efficiency and end-to-end latency, depending on the inference mode. \end{itemize}

 Additionally, it is essential to determine whether an analogous architectural equilibrium point---though not necessarily at $2.4\times$---exists in larger-scale models, balancing these competing tensions.
 Such findings would provide insights into the generality of our observations.
 The code repository accompanying this study includes a configurable pipeline designed to facilitate this extension, requiring only the specification of the target model and desired pruning ratios.